Analysis | Counting votes isn’t cheating: A voter’s guide to the election

 Trump and the Republican Party don't want them to count.
 Democrats and the Biden campaign do.
 The Supreme Court has deferred to state courts on the issue.

-It's a fair point to debate!
+It’s a fair point to debate.
 But it is not the case that these ballots are fraudulent ballots.
-They're just late.
-There's no evidence at all that Democrats will somehow manage to slip thousands of votes in under the wire somehow, an allegation that's been made by Trump and his allies.
+They’re just late.
+There’s no evidence at all that Democrats will somehow manage to slip thousands of votes in under the wire somehow, an allegation that’s been made by Trump and his allies.
 Similar accusations were made in Florida during a close Senate race in that state; the allegations were found to be meritless.

 That year, Trump argued that the late votes (coming in from populous, largely Democratic counties) shouldn't be counted and that the results as tallied on election night should stand.
 For days, this ran like a fever in conservative media, this idea that Democrats were trying to somehow steal the election.
 What was happening, though, was that votes were being counted.
 At the end of the day, the Republican won.